-An example would be 888 holdings, these guys run a lot of sites, some that they own and some that are owned by others that they run on their behalf.
+An example would be Grand Battery Holdings, these guys run a lot of sites, some that they own and some that are owned by others that they run on their behalf.
 They have their own networks and also their own proprietary software, Dragonfish; you can see it can get quite complicated.

 UK Gambling Law & Regulations

 There is no market out there that is safer and better regulated than the UK.
 This is therefore why all of the sites we list must have a UK license; although they will often accept players from lots of countries.

 Playing bingo with a licensed site protects both you and the operator.
 It ensures that sites have sufficient procedures in place to prevent underage gambling and the use of the industry for crime or fraud.
 It makes sure that safe and responsible gambling is a priority and that if you have a complaint it is taken seriously.

 The UK gambling commission has the power to heavily fine companies millions of pounds if they fail to meet their obligations and therefore you can be very confident about your security when playing with UK licensed sites.
 Licensed sites will display their license, or a link to their license, in the footer of their pages.
 It should look a little like the screenshot at the top of this section.
 Alternatively if you are unsure you can search for the license of any brand with the UKGC.

 In addition to this the Advertising Standards Authority (ASA) ensure that all adverts and promotions are fair and terms are reasonable.
 They apply stringent Committees of Adverting Practice (CAP) guidelines to all gambling operators to ensure they are meeting their responsibilities to safe and fair gambling.